-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Drybar The Brush Crush Heated Straightening Brush ($145; nordstrom.com)

-This heated straightening brush combines two tools into one for a quicker, sleeker look.
+This heated straightening brush combines two tools into one for a quick sleek look.

 _______________________________________________________________________________